Your Valve Exhibition 2017 Pocket Guide

 4-5th October Rotterdam

-With Valve World residing in America this year, those looking to go to a product specific exhibit should look no further than Pumps & Valves.
+Secondly, with Valve World residing in America this year, those looking to go to a product specific exhibit should look no further than Pumps & Valves.
 Being one of the fastest growing B2B events since its 2015 inception, this is a keen contender if you can plan an overseas business trip.
-The show’s modern layout is made complete with their easy to use app; highlighting attendees, conference schedules and allowing customers to scan product information, encouraging prospects to remember you for future transactions.

 Get inspired – Thought about expanding into new markets but not sure how?
 Going to a product specific conference such as PCV Expo can be the perfect introduction, allowing you to see first-hand how other businesses have expanded their industry coverage.